10 Films to Watch on Valentine’s Day If You’re Single

-How many people do you know that can sincerely say they enjoy celebrating Valentine’s Day?
+How many people do you know that can sincerely say they like Valentine’s Day?

-If your idea of a good film for Valentine’s Day is Love Actually then check out our list of the best rom-coms on Netflix .
-On the contrary, for all of you fed up with this superficial holiday, we’re going to suggest movies that show the other side of love and relationships.
+If your idea of a good Valentine’s Day film is Love Actually, then we recommend that you check out our list of the best romantic comedies on Netflix .
+For this particular list, however, we’re going to suggest movies that show the other side of relationships.

-That means no more cheesy rom-coms that set unrealistic expectations.
-Many of the following films might have unhappy endings, but at least they portray love and romance with honesty.
+This means no happily ever-afters, or movies designed to make you laugh.
+Many of the following films have unhappy endings, but at least they try to portray the darker side of romance with honesty.

 Perfect for you if… you’re bored on Valentine’s Day.

-It Follows is stylish, creepy, and gripping.
-This supernatural horror will easily grab your attention and take your thoughts away from the sadness surrounding being single on Valentine Day.
-Critics loved it, we loved it, and you’re guaranteed to at the very least enjoy it.
-A friendly warning though — you might find yourself having some trust issues after this one.
+Gerald’s Game will easily grab your attention and take your thoughts away from being lonely on Valentine’s Day.
+A friendly warning, though… you might find yourself having some trust issues after this one.

 3. Tallulah (2016)

-Perfect for you if… you keep finding yourself in self-destructive relationships.
+Perfect for you if… you keep on finding yourself in self-destructive relationships.

-While Tallulah might have a premise of a rom-com, it is, in fact, a comedy-drama.
+While Tallulah might have the premise of a rom-com, it is, in fact, a comedy drama.
 The central theme of this Netflix original is putting platonic love over romantic love.
-It’s about knowing what’s best for you, leaving bad partners, and building a family in the most unexpected of places.
+It’s about knowing what’s best for you, including leaving bad partners and building up a family in the most unexpected of places.

-What makes this movie so realistic is the script based on the writer’s actual experiences.
-Topped with the standout performances from Allison Janney (Margo) and Elle Page (Tallulah), this is probably the perfect Valentine’s Day movie to watch on your own.
+What makes this Valentine’s Day movie so realistic is that the script is based on the writer’s lived experiences.
+Topped with the standout performances of Allison Janney (Margo) and Ellen Page (Tallulah), this is probably the perfect Valentine’s Day movie to watch on your own.

 4. The Invitation (2015)